 Between the mystic rituals performed there millennia ago, its romantic (and somber) appearance in the novel the Tess of the D’Urbervilles, and its appearance as a Windows screen saver option back in the nineties, it’s been stuck in my brain as one of the most beautiful places on Earth for over two decades.

 While in pictures it looks remote, it is actually located near a motorway.
+Find out more about how to get to Stonehenge from London in my travel guide.

 There’s also a car park available since its a UNESCO World Heritage Site.